giovanni-iannaccone/eikon/README.md

 raccoon@ppm:./outputs/raccoon_cli.ppm$
 ```

+## 🔭 Learn
+Read <a href="/docs/">documentation</a> to learn more about raccoon implementation and how to properly use it in your C++ project.

 ## 🧩 Contributing
-We welcome contributions!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch ( using <a href="https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534">this</a> convention).
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Create a pull request to the main repository.
+We welcome contributing.
+See CONTRIBUTING.md file for details.

 ## ⚖️ License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

 ## ⚔️ Contact
 - For any inquiries or support, please contact <a href="mailto:iannacconegiovanni444@gmail.com"> iannacconegiovanni444@gmail.com </a>.
-- Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.gith
-ub.io" target=”_blank” rel="noopener noreferrer"> https://giovanni-iannaccone.github.io </a>
+- Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.github.io" target=”_blank” rel="noopener noreferrer"> https://giovanni-iannaccone.github.io </a>